Dylan Larkin Game Preview: Red Wings vs. Bruins

 Larkin Season Stats Insights

-- Larkin has a goal in four of eight contests this year, but no multi-goal games so far.
+- In four of 11 games this year, Larkin has scored a goal, but there are no multi-goal efforts on his ledger.

-- Larkin has recorded a point in all eight games he's played this season, with multiple points in four of them.
+- In eight of 11 games this season, Larkin has recorded a point, and four of those games included multiple points.

-- In seven of eight games this season, Larkin has registered an assist, and in three of those matches recorded two or more.
+- Larkin has an assist in seven of 11 games played this season, including multiple assists three times.

 Sign up for Underdog fantasy today.